Definition of Balance Sheet Ratios

 3. Determine the Financial Health

 Some ratios are handy to determine the overall financial health and performance of a company.
 This can be indicated by determining the overall long term solvency of the firm.
 This helps in judging whether there is too much pressure on the assets or if the firm is over-leveraged.
 Thus, to avoid future liquidation problem, the business has to quickly recognize this.
 Ratios that prove handy in such scenarios are leverage ratios and debt-equity ratios.

 4. Helps in Comparing

-Here certain ratios are used to which helps in comparison of the benchmarks prevalent in the industry to get a better outlook of the financial performance and position of the company.
-The business can take rectifying actions if the standard is not maintained by the company.
-Here generally the ratios are compared to the previous year’s ratio to understand the track record of the company.
+Here, certain ratios are used to compare the benchmarks prevalent in the industry to get a better outlook of the company’s financial performance and position.
+The business can take rectifying actions if the company does not maintain the standard.
+Here generally, the ratios are compared to the previous year’s ratio to understand the company’s track record.